2 Preliminaries: Communicating Systems and Games

 - The defender decides where to start the HML game:

-- or at (q, φ) (claiming φ to be non-distinguishing because it is true for q).
+- or at (claiming to be non-distinguishing because it is true for ).

 Example 2.18 Let us illustrate how to derive distinguishing formulas using the game of Example 2.16.